-If you’re spending any length of time in Iowa then you should certainly plan a trip to one of the state’s charming small towns and villages, of which there are plenty.
-One of the most enchanting is Bentonsport, a former bustling 19th century steamboat port that has barely changed over the years, retaining much of its original character and charm.
-The large historic district is fascinating to explore and there’s even a preserved blacksmith shop that harks back to a bygone era.
+If you’re spending any length of time in Iowa then you should certainly plan a trip to one of the state’s charming small towns and villages.
+One of the most enchanting is Bentonsport, a former bustling 19th-century steamboat port that has barely changed over the years, retaining much of its original character and charm.
+The large historic district is a delight to explore and there’s even a preserved blacksmith shop that harks back to a bygone era.
 In short, if you’ve ever wanted to step into a time machine, here’s your chance.

 Check out a local festival

-Iowa’s annual cultural calendar is jam-packed full of festivals and among the very best is the Des Moines Arts Festival, a three-day celebration of the arts in downtown Des Moines.
-Frequently drawing more than 200,000 art enthusiasts, the event features visual and performing arts, live music, interactive arts activities, a Jazz and Wine Pavilion and plenty of eclectic food and beverage booths.
+Iowa’s annual cultural calendar is jam-packed full of top-notch festivals – and among the very best is the award-winning Des Moines Arts Festival, a three-day celebration of the arts in downtown Des Moines that’s been held for over 25 years.
+Frequently drawing more than 200,000 art enthusiasts each year, the event features a busy programme of visual and performing arts, live music, interactive arts activities, a Jazz and Wine Pavilion and plenty of eclectic food and beverage booths.